 7. Lady members and members under 18 years of age are only allowed to play where the club rules permit.

 8. Before the commencement of each season, clubs shall register, with the Secretary, the names of not more than 7 players in each team.
 Such registered players shall not play in a lower division team or the same division without prior permission of the Management Committee.
 Any player withdrawing from a team after the season has begun, must inform the Secretary immediately.
 The vacancy may be filled with other players.
-A player that registers to play for one club during the season may not register for any other club during the same season once that same player has left the original club that he had signed for.
-There will be no exceptions to this rule.
-A player playing in the Premier Division is not permitted to register and play for a club in the 2nd or 3rd Divisions.
+A player that registers to play for one club during the season may not register for any other club during the same season once that same player has left the original club that he had signed for, without prior permission of the Management Committee.
+A player playing in the Premier Division is not permitted to register and play for a club in the 2nd Division.
 He may, however, register and play for a Division 1 team, as passed at the 2015 AGM.

 9. Any player playing in 5 or more matches, in one particular division, for one particular team, shall not be eligible to play in a lower division during the season without the prior permission of the Management Committee.